Volunteering vacancies

 Befrienders

-Befrienders offer friendship and practical support to clients who can be isolated or new to the area of Watford and Three Rivers.
+Befrienders offer friendship and practical support to people who can be isolated or new to the area of Watford and Three Rivers.

 We are currently looking for people who have empathy, are good listeners and are non-judgemental.
 You will need to have an hour or two a week to spare.